openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 As confidential information is being exchanged, all interactions shall be encrypted with TLS (HTTPS).

-The recommendations for Secure Use of Transport Layer Security in [BCP195] shall be followed, with the following additional requirements:
+The recommendations for Secure Use of Transport Layer Security in [BCP 195] shall be followed, with the following additional requirements:

 1. TLS version 1.2 or later shall be used for all communications.
 1. A TLS server certificate check shall be performed, as per [RFC 6125].